 For finance leases, SAP has completed a multi-year development effort to improve their SAP Real Estate Management offering.
 SAP Real Estate Management enables close collaboration between the lease administrator, lease accountant, and fixed asset accountant.
 They access the same lease record, with all calculations being based on the terms and conditions of the abstracted lease.
 The lease transaction in SAP Real Estate Management provides separate authorizations to ensure a clear separation of duties.
 In addition to capturing contract terms and conditions, SAP Real Estate Management is specifically designed to support real estate leasing processes such as managing critical dates, exercising renewal options, early terminations, rent escalations, sales based rent, common area maintenance, and service charge settlement.
 Lease administrators can attach all leasing documents to the SAP Lease Contact as well as store notes and generated correspondence.
 The highly flexible and extendable forms collect industry- or business-specific attributes and enables users to stay ahead of the game.
 Periodic posting runs automatically generate all lease payments based on the terms of the current lease agreement with real time integration into SAP Financials.

 For operational leases, they are currently reported off balance sheet and disclosed in the notes of financial statements.
-However, in the coming years, organizations will be required to capitalize many of these operating leases and record them in their balance sheets as assets and obligations.
+However, in the coming years, organizations will be required to capitalize many of these operating leases and record them in their balance sheets as assets and liabilities or obligations.